November 1, 2011

 But I won't, because this is mine to know and exult in.

 I don't trust my self-described intentional, loving, strong, radical community to take care of me when the chips are down; I trust my friends.
 I will only say this to you: Keep your friends close, and make sure your enemies are damned far away, otherwise the poison will eat at your life.

 My greatest wish for you is not that you find the one who will make your life whole, but that you know and recognise the few who will hold you when you shatter.

 *Some initials have been changed.
 My thanks to Karma R. Chávez for her feedback, and to Marie-Claire MacPhee, for all her patience.

 I have the original copy of this email.
 As for the charges that I single-handedly ruining an organisation: I only wish I were that powerful.

 I want to be clear: I am by no means comparing what I faced from Doug Ireland and Jeff Edwards with the issues faced by women who encounter very visceral and real violence.
 But I am stating that the intent behind such attacks is the same.

-If you like this blog, please consider donating to my URGENT funds campaign.
+If you like this blog, please consider donating via Paypal.